leonjza/leonjza.github.io/content/posts/2021-03-15-NahamCon2021-CTF---echo.markdown

 [...]
 ```

 If you tried to run `cat ../flag.txt`, the server would respond with `Man that's a mouthful to echo, what even?`.
-I length check was implemented, so to get a smaller command, use `< ../flag.txt`.
+A length check was implemented, so to get a smaller command, use `< ../flag.txt`.

 ```text
 GET /?echo=`<%20../flag.txt` HTTP/1.1